excelasaph/CNN---In-class-activity/README.md

     *   Dense (fully connected) layers (`Dense`) for classification.
 -   **Model Compilation:** Configures the model with an optimizer (`adam`), a loss function (`sparse_categorical_crossentropy`), and metrics (`accuracy`).
 -   **Model Training:** Trains the model on the training data for a specified number of epochs.
--   **Model Evaluation (Optional - see suggested next steps):** Evaluates the trained model on the testing data to assess its performance.
--   **Prediction (Optional - see suggested next steps):** Uses the trained model to make predictions on new images.

 ## Dependencies